fairlearn/fairlearn/docs/user_guide/assessment.rst

 comparisons problem, we recommend investigating `statistical techniques <https://www.statology.org/bonferroni-correction/>`_ meant to correct the errors produced by individual statistical tests.

+Fairlearn provides the :func:`demographic_parity_difference` and :func:`demographic_parity_ratio` functions for computing demographic parity measures for binary classification data, both of which return a scalar result
+The first reports the absolute difference between the highest and lowest selection rates :math:`a \in A` so a result of 0 indicates that demographic parity has been achieved (this does *not* automatically mean that the classifier is fair!).
+The second reports the ratio of the lowest and highest selection rates, so a result of 1 means there is demographic parity.

+.. doctest:: assessment_metrics
+    :options:  +NORMALIZE_WHITESPACE

+    >>> from fairlearn.metrics import demographic_parity_difference
+    >>> print(demographic_parity_difference(y_true,
+    ...                                     y_pred,
+    ...                                     sensitive_features=group_membership_data))
+    SOMETHING
+    >>> from fairlearn.metrics import demographic_parity_ratio
+    >>> print(demographic_parity_ratio(y_true,
+    ...                                y_pred,
+    ...                                sensitive_features=group_membership_data))
+    SOMETHINGELSE

 .. _equalized_odds: